Josefinekihlstrom/LauraDay/TESTING.md

 can however, go in to the admin panel to get an overview of all posts.
 An ideal solution for this would be to add a list in the blog sidebar with an overview of which posts have the status of 'Draft' and a link to get access to the 'Post Details' page to each post.
 A non logged in user or a regular user can also manually type in ``/blog/<blog post name here>`` to get access to the blog post.
 At the moment this bug remains unsolved due to lack of time fixing it.

+7. When on desktop view, the minus and plus buttons does not work correctly when a user wants to update the quantity of a product.
+The range limit is suppose to be between 1-99 but when on desktop view the user can exceed and fall below those limits.
+The problem does not seem to persist when the user uses mobile view.
+At the moment this bug remains unsolved due to lack of time fixing it.